 We will begin our development in Section~\ref{sec:DMC} with a description of the basic diffusion Monte Carlo procedure.
 Next, in Section~\ref{sec:gen} we describe how ideas borrowed from DMC can be applied to general iterative procedures in numerical linear algebra.
-As a prototypical example, we describe how randomization can be used to dramatically decrease the cost of finding the dominant eigenvalue and (projections of) the dominant eigenvector, first to $\mathcal{O}(n)$ in the dimension of the problem and then to $\mathcal{O}(1)$.
+As a prototypical example, we describe how randomization can be used to dramatically decrease the cost of finding the dominant eigenvalue and (projections of) the dominant eigenvector.
 Also in that section, we consider the specific case in which the iteration mapping is an $\varepsilon$-perturbation of the identity, relevant to a wide range of applications involving evolutionary differential equations.
 In this case a poorly chosen randomization scheme can result in an unstable algorithm while a well chosen randomization can result in an error that decreases with $\varepsilon$ (over $\varepsilon^{-1}$ iterations).
 Next, in Sections~\ref{sec:conv} and \ref{sec:rr}, we establish several simple bounds regarding the stability and error of our schemes.
 Finally, in Section~\ref{sec:ex} we provide three computational examples to demonstrate the performance of our approach.
-A simple, educational implementation of Fast Randomized Iteration applied to our first computational example can be found here \cite{FRIforIsingCode}.
+A simple, educational implementation of Fast Randomized Iteration applied to our first computational example is available online (see \cite{FRIforIsingCode}).

 \begin{remark} In several places we have included remarks that clarify or emphasize concepts that may otherwise be unclear to readers more familiar with classical, deterministic, numerical linear algebra methods.
 We anticipate that some of these remarks will be useful to this article's broader audience as well. \end{remark}